ternaris/marv-robotics/CONTRIBUTING.rst

 under the proprietary `MARV-License`_.

-For one, we want to ensure that you have the rights to your contributions, for another we'd like to be able to use contributions to either edition in both editions.
+For one, we want to ensure that you have the rights to your contributions, for another we'd like to be able to use your contributions to either edition in both editions.

-To this end, beyond what is required by the license of the MARV edition you are contributing to, we require you to:
+To this end, beyond what is required by the license of the MARV edition you are contributing to, your submission of an issue, merge request, comment, or code to us is:

+1. If your employer has rights in your contributions, your representation that your employer has authorized you to enter into this agreement on its behalf;

+2. Your agreement, or your employer's agreement, with the terms and conditions in this document;

-1. Certify the origin of your contribution in the sense of the `Developer Certificate of Origin`_ (see also below)
+3. Your signature of the `Developer Certificate of Origin`_ (details below); and

-2. Place your contributions under:
+4. Your grant of a license to your contributions under:

    - `Apache-2.0`_ license for code,
-   - `CC BY-SA 4.0`_ license for documentation
+   - `CC BY 4.0`_ license for documentation

 Reporting issues / minimal working example